OctopusDeploy/blog/blog/2021-11/festive-tech-calendar/index.md

 ---
 Octopus Deploy is excited to be part of this year’s [Festive Tech Calendar](https://festivetechcalendar.com), running a hackathon competition.

-The aim of the hackathon is to deploy an Azure web app using Octopus Deploy.
+The aim of the hackathon is to deploy an Azure Web App using Octopus Deploy.

 ## What is the Festive Tech Calendar?